Mexico / Entry requirements

 If you have completed a full International Baccalaureate Diploma, you can be considered for direct entry to undergraduate courses.
 Some Schools stipulate specific grades and subjects at Higher Level, as well as a minimum number of overall points, in their IB entry requirements.
 Standard level 5 of the IB Diploma satisfies the University's minimum English language requirement.

-If you have completed a US High School Diploma in combination with Advanced Placement subjects and/or a combination of SAT I and II exams can also be considered for direct entry to undergraduate programmes.
+If you have completed a US High School Diploma in combination with Advanced Placement subjects and/or a combination of SAT I and II exams, you can also be considered for direct entry to undergraduate programmes.

 All students are also required to demonstrate proficiency in English language.